Identifying American Chestnut Trees

 A good place to start is to compare American and Chinese chestnuts.
 Over 80% of the leaves that are sent to us each year for identification are either from Chinese chestnuts or Chinese/American hybrids, because these trees are resistant to the chestnut blight.
 Also compare true American chestnut with three trees often confused with chestnut: chestnut oak, beech, and horsechestnut.

-TO SEND US A LEAF & TWIG SAMPLE:
+HOW TO SUBMIT A LEAF & TWIG SAMPLE:

 - Press leaves between pieces of cardboard to flatten and prevent curling or crushing as they dry.

 - To prevent mold, do not put the sample into a plastic bag.
 Crushed or bent leaves are much harder to analyze, as are leaves that are not freshly collected.

 - Spring or summer is the best time to collect samples for identification purposes.

 - Please don't send photos without mailing in a leaf sample as well.
 The pictures can actually help in the identification.
 We may not be able to ID solely from a picture, but it can add to the whole package of understanding your tree.

 - Please be sure to include the Tree Locator Form, so we can keep track of your sample and send you results.
 This form is vital for our inventory of wild trees.
 Results can take up to 4 - 8 weeks, depending where they are analyzed.
 You will get your results by mail or email.

 - If your sample is from ME, VT, NH, CT, MA or RI, send to: